Sea-Eye: Operations

-On 3 April 2019, the Alan Kurdi, warned after a call to the emergency number of the (German) Watch the Mediterranean Sea association, rescued 64 migrants (including twelve women and two children aged one and six) off the Libyan coast; Italy and Malta initially refused berthing but after ten days of waiting at sea, the migrants were finally permitted to disembark at the port of Valletta and were divided between Germany, France (twenty of them), Portugal and Luxembourg.
+On 3 April 2019, the Alan Kurdi, alerted after a call to the emergency number of the (German) Watch the Mediterranean Sea association, rescued 64 migrants (including twelve women and two children aged one and six) off the Libyan coast; Italy and Malta initially refused berthing but after ten days of waiting at sea, the migrants were finally permitted to disembark at the port of Valletta and were divided between Germany, France (twenty of them), Portugal and Luxembourg.

 On 5 July 2019, off the coast of Libya, Sea Eye rescued 65 migrants from drowning.

 On 7 July 2019 65 migrants were disembarked from Alan Kurdi in Naples.

 On 4 August 2019 Alan Kurdi disembarked forty migrants in Malta.